 - erectile dysfunction or reduced libido

-- changes in skin texture, including thickening of the skin on the lower legs or red bumps (called pretibial myxedema)
+- changes in skin texture, including thickening of the skin on the lower legs or red bumps (called Graves’ dermopathy, or pretibial myxedma)

-- eye problems, including bulging of the eyes (known as exophthalmos or Graves’ ophthalmopathy), which affects a high percentage of Graves’ patients (some studies show about 30 percent to 80 percent) (8)
+- eye problems, including bulging of the eyes (known as Graves’ orbitopathy or Graves’ ophthalmopathy), which affects a high percentage of Graves’ patients (some studies show about 30 percent to 80 percent) (13)

 - pain in the eyes, red eyes, sensitivity to light or vision loss (a less common complication than eye bulging)

 For some people, Graves’ disease can go into remission or even disappear completely after several months or years of living with the disease.
 Usually, however, it won’t go away on its own without making changes, and it’s important to track the disease since left untreated it can sometimes cause serious complications, just like other autoimmune disorders (such as diabetes).
-Luckily, if it’s treated and at least mostly resolved, Graves’ disease isn’t likely to cause permanent damage or lead to other disorders.
+This includes the potential for a rare but very serious and life-threatening complication of Graves’ disease: “thyroid storm,” which is also called thyrotoxic crisis.

 Causes of Graves’ Disease